Investing in Young People

 Joy Lane School, Whitstable

 The club organises an annual pantomime trip to The Marlowe Theatre in Canterbury for autistic children from the Oysters Specialist Provision at Joy Lane School in Whitstable.
-They attend the special “relaxed” pantomime performance specifically designed and adapted for children who are autistic.
-The club also provides the children with a summer “Kids Out” event, which in recent years has been to Wingham Wildlife Park.
+They attended the special “relaxed” performance of Cinderella specifically designed and adapted for children who are autistic and with learning needs.
+The club also provides the children with a summer “Kids Out” event, which in previous years has been to Wingham Wildlife Park, but this year was to Faversham Activity Centre.

-Photographs show the children with staff members, Club President Chris Jackson and other club members outside The Marlowe Theatre in January 2018 and in their seats waiting for the show to start.
+Photographs show the children, staff members and Past President Chris Jackson with other club members outside The Marlowe Theatre in January 2018 and the children in their seats waiting for the show to start.

 Kent Young Carers Project

-Photograph shows young carers with star of the show Ben Roddy and Club President Chris Jackson with other club members after the performance of Peter Pan in January 2018.
+Photograph shows young carers with stars of the show and Immediate Past President Les Leslie with other club members after the performance of Cinderella in January 2019.

 St. Nicholas School

-We also support St. Nicholas School in Canterbury, a special school for pupils aged 4 to 19 years with severe learning needs.
-We sponsored children and members of staff to attend the special relaxed performance of Peter Pan at The Marlowe Theatre in January 2018.
+We support St. Nicholas School in Canterbury, a special school for pupils aged 4 to 19 years with severe learning needs.
+We sponsored children and members of staff to attend the special relaxed performance of the pantomime at The Marlowe Theatre in November 2018.

-The club also recently donated £500 towards the various projects which are undertaken by the PTFA of the school, including the refurbishment of the playground area, but which the normal school budget does not allow.
+The club also in the past has made donations towards the various projects undertaken by the PTFA of the school, including the refurbishment of the playground area and renovation the school garden, making it more suitable for the use of the children.

 The photograph shows Head Teacher Daniel Lewis explaining the use of the garden to club members.